Information and tools available to support your own and others’ mental wellbeing and where to get help if you need it.

 - Mapu Maia – Pacific problem gambling.
 Freephone 0800 21 21 22

 If you or those around you are concerned about how you’re feeling or your wellbeing, there is information and tools available to help you feel mentally well and get through.

-- Looking after mental health and wellbeing during COVID-19 advice and information, and useful top tips to get through (Mental Health Foundation)
+- Looking after mental health and wellbeing during COVID-19 advice and information, and useful top tips to get through

 - Small Steps are digital tools to help you maintain wellness, find relief, or get help for yourself, friends or whānau

-Concerned about your substance use and/or gambling?
+Support for those concerned about substance use and/or gambling

 During this time people may be looking to familiar habits or seeking out new ways to cope with feelings and situations.
 While alcohol or other drug (substance) use and / or gambling may seem like ways to cope, these behaviours can negatively impact many areas of our lives including our health, wairua (spirit), hinengaro (mind), relationships and overall wellbeing.